 W201 Course overview

-OXYL8, the UKs leading LEV Training Course provider are pleased to offer this interesting and rewarding foundation course in occupational hygiene.
+OXYL8, the UKs leading LEV Training Course provider are pleased to offer this really interesting and rewarding foundation course in occupational hygiene.
 This W201 Training Course has been developed by the International Occupational Hygiene Training Association (OHTA) for which BOHS is the UK examining board.

 W201 is an introductory training course which outlines the broad principles of Occupational Hygiene in the workplace.